 Zarxio is a biosimilar, or a drug designed to have similar active properties as an existing drug.
 In the case of Zarxio, it is designed to have similar active properties as Neupogen.
 Neupogen is a biologic drug and a colony stimulating factor, or substance that induces the bone marrow to produce more white blood cells.
 Neupogen is believed to work by stimulating the production of white blood cells, which fight infection and fever.

 Prescribing information states that Zarxio should be administered once a day via a subcutaneous injection, intravenous injection, or intravenous infusion.

 Zarxio comes as a prefilled syringe.

 The FDA-approved label for Zarxio lists common side effects including fever, pain, rash, cough, and difficulty breathing.

-Rare but serious side effects listed for Zarxio can include systemic allergic reactions, kidney problems, acute respiratory distress, and rupture of the spleen.
+Rare but serious side effects listed for Zarxio can include systemic allergic reactions, fatal sickle cell crises, low blood cell counts, kidney problems, acute respiratory distress, and rupture of the spleen.

 Zarxio — Sandoz

 We never share your personal information with anyone.